wronawiktor/docs/docs/kubernetes/helm.md

 helm history -n test example
 ```

-To check image version we can use:
+To check image version and status application we can use:

 ```shell
 kubectl get deploy,rs,pods -n test -o wide